m0re4u/argmining2022/README.md

 See description of the task [here](https://phhei.github.io/ArgsValidNovel/).

-We are a team of CLTL PhDs
+We are a team of awesome CLTL PhDs:
+- Michiel
+- Myrthe
+- Urja
+- Lea
+- Selene
+- Jonathan

 ## Installation